chihyi-lin/Emotion-Classification/README.md

 * Chih-Yi Lin
 * Yat Han Lai
 ## Project Introduction
 Different combinations of N-grams ranging from 1-2 to 3-4-grams are proposed to tackle the elusive nature of emotion expression in textual data.
 This approach is tested by comparing support vector machine (SVM) and convolutional neural network (CNN).
-The experiments demonstrate that our approach is effective when combining more N-grams in CNN, whereas the performance of SVM degrades when more N-grams are combined.
+The experiments demonstrate that our approach is effective when combining more N-grams in CNN, whereas the performance of SVM is only better when combinations containing 1-gram, and n-gram with higher n degrades the performance.

 ## Experiments
 ### Dataset